RazazR/99321534-razazr-users.99321534-razazr-users.noreply.github.com.noreply.github.com./How-to-reverse-engineer-a-buffer-by-hand.md

 ```

 As you see, the exact type of each field must be guessed because a single wire type can refer to multiple value types.

+A few additional examples are available starting with and referenced within [this issue](https://github.com/dcodeIO/protobuf.js/issues/55).